-Kekinusuqs, Dr. Judith Sayers is a Strategic Advisor to First Nations and Corporations providing advice on many issues including relationship building and negotiating equitable agreements.
+Kekinusuqs, Dr. Judith Sayers is President of the Nuu-Chan-nulth Tribal Council.
 She is an adjunct professor with the Gustavson School of Business and the School of Environmental Studies at the University of Victoria.

 Judith has been the Visiting National Aboriginal Economic Development Chair and an Assistant Professor at the Faculty of Business and Law at the University of Victoria and in that role facilitated economic development with indigenous peoples and helped organize Clean Energy conferences.